Greek lawmakers bicker on bailout hours before euro zone verdict

 The statement called for founding a "united movement that will justify people's desire for democracy and social justice", although it did not explicitly call for a new party or a split from Syriza.

-The government responded by saying the move "finalises his decision to choose a different path from that of the government and Syriza".
+The government responded by saying the move "finalizes his decision to choose a different path from that of the government and Syriza".

 The rebels insist the government should stand by the promises on which it was elected, to reverse the waves of spending cuts and tax rises which have had a devastating effect on an already weak economy over the past few years.

 Even after the Greek vote, the bailout deal faces hurdles.
-The IMF made clear it would participate in the programme only if Europe agreed to ease Greece's huge debt burden.
+The IMF made clear it would participate in the program only if Europe agreed to ease Greece's huge debt burden.

 "The IMF ... will make an assessment of its participation in providing any additional financing to Greece once the steps on the authorities' program and debt relief have been taken," IMF Greece mission chief Delia Velculescu said in a statement.